Chinese ships went through disputed waters: Japan

-The vessels entered the 12-nautical-mile territorial waters at about 9:00 a.m.
-(0000 GMT) off one of the Senkaku islands, which China also claims and calls the Diaoyus, the Japan Coast Guard said.
-They left the area shortly after noon.
+The Japanese coastguard said two vessels entered the 12-nautical-mile band of territorial waters around one of the Senkaku islands, which China also claims and calls the Diaoyus, at 10:00 a.m.
+(0100 GMT).